clberube/pydlc/README.md

 The vertical grid size can be adjusted with the `ny` parameter.
 Higher values of `ny` yield a smoother density visualization.
 However, the horizontal grid size is currently limited to the same size as the input sequences and there is no parameter to adjust it (yet).

 ## Algorithm
-The following graphical abstract explains the algorithm ([source](https://idl.cs.washington.edu/papers/dense-lines/)).
+This graphical abstract explains the algorithm ([source](https://idl.cs.washington.edu/papers/dense-lines/)).
 <p align="center">
   <img src="./figures/dense-lines.png" width="80%">
 </p>